 (3) The buckling reduction factor χc,z should be determined by using the buckling formulae and curves of Formula (8.73) and Figure 8.5.
-The relative slenderness of the equivalent compression flange λc,z,mod should be used for the relative slenderness λ.
+The relative slenderness of the equivalent compression flange should be used for the relative slenderness .
 The buckling curves to be used in (2) should be taken as follows:

-Buckling curve c for hot rolled sections;
+— Buckling curve c for hot rolled sections;

-Buckling curve d for welded sections.
+— Buckling curve d for welded sections.

 (4) The relative slenderness of the equivalent compression flange should be determined as follows: